C5278/recap-workshop-2025/README.md

 7. Copy the Inventory destination configuration from `package.json`:

    7.1.
+Login to your BTP Trial account and import destination with file `inventory-api` in the cuurent repo

+   7.2 configure the client secret as =>

+   7.3.
 In the `dev` branch, open the `package.json` file.

-   7.2.
+   7.4.
 Locate the Inventory destination configuration under the `cds.requires` section.
 It typically looks like this:

    ```json
        "cds": {